 - The student must achieve a satisfactory level in those subjects specified by the program of his or her choice.
 A grade of "D" in a required course may not be considered satisfactory unless approved by the program advisor.
-A student may receive credit toward a degree in one or more of the following ways: - By passing a course for credit on the Ann Arbor campus ("D" grades may not be acceptable as a proper level of attainment for a required course, as noted above.) - By Advanced Placement Program examination for college-level work completed in high school (See "Advanced Placement," under "Admission.") - By an examination regularly offered by a department of the University, or by a recognized testing service. - By transfer of equivalent credit from another recognized college (See "Adjustment of Advanced Credit") - By demonstrating qualification for enrollment in a higher-level course or series (e.g., honors-level). - By demonstrating equivalent and parallel knowledge that enables the student to enroll at an advanced level: In this case, the student will not be allowed credit hours on the transcript, but may be excused from enrolling in courses in which the program advisor judges the student proficient.
+A student may receive credit toward a degree in one or more of the following ways: - By passing a course for credit on the Ann Arbor campus ("D" grades may not be acceptable as a proper level of attainment for a required course, as noted above.) - By Advanced Placement Program examination for college-level work completed in high school (See "Advanced Placement," under "Admission.") - By an examination regularly offered by a department of the University, or by a recognized testing service. - By transfer of equivalent credit from another recognized college (See "Adjustment of Advanced Credit") - By demonstrating qualification for enrollment in a higher-level course or series (e.g., honors-level). - By demonstrating equivalent and parallel knowledge that enables the student to enroll at an advanced level.
+In this case, the student will not be allowed credit hours on the transcript, but may be excused from enrolling in courses in which the program advisor judges the student proficient.
 To qualify, the student must petition the program advisor and, as a condition, may be required to demonstrate his or her proficiency by an appropriate examination. - 2.
 The student must accumulate a final grade point average of 2.00 or more for all credit hours not taken under the pass/fail option while enrolled in the College of Engineering.
 In addition, a student must earn a cumulative grade point average of 2.00 or higher in all courses taken within the student's academic department.
-Consult your department for additional information. - The student must complete at least 50 credit hours of course work offered by the University of Michigan-Ann Arbor campus (excludes prescribed programs). - 4.
-The student must complete a minimum of 30 credit hours of advanced level (300 or higher) technical courses, as required by the degree program while enrolled in the College of Engineering, Ann Arbor campus. - 5.
-The student must file formal application for the diploma.
-(See "Diploma and Commencement" below.)
+Consult your department for additional information. - 3.
+The student must complete at least 50 credit hours of course work offered by the University of Michigan-Ann Arbor campus (excludes prescribed programs).
+This course work must generate credits towards program (CTP) on the student's transcript.
+A few courses, for example ENGR 196, ENGR 301 and ENGR 400 do not generate CTP.